MariaGraziaMiccoli/NeutrinosML/README.md

 **Results:** Simpler neural networks achieved good results using only activation timestamps or both timestamps and charge values.The most performing has been LSTM Layer-based neural network, although at the expense of time.

-**__Datasets__: ** i dataset originali sono presenti su Kaggle al seguente link [https://www.kaggle.com/competitions/icecube-neutrinos-in-deep-ice.](https://www.kaggle.com/competitions/icecube-neutrinos-in-deep-ice/data) In particular, the icecube_3 dataset was created by linking the first three rows of the train folder (batch_1.parquet, batch_10.parquet, batch_100.parquet.
+__Datasets__:i dataset originali sono presenti su Kaggle al seguente link [https://www.kaggle.com/competitions/icecube-neutrinos-in-deep-ice.](https://www.kaggle.com/competitions/icecube-neutrinos-in-deep-ice/data) In particular, the icecube_3 dataset was created by linking the first three rows of the train folder (batch_1.parquet, batch_10.parquet, batch_100.parquet.